 - student marshals from each of the University’s schools and colleges who represent their classmates;

-This all-student committee reviews the list of names collected from this website, commencement.syr.edu.
-Following their deliberations, the committee presents a list of proposed speakers to the Chancellor, who then reviews the list and makes a final choice on the basis of relevance to the SU community, availability, and reasonableness of cost.
+This all-student committee reviews the names collected on the Commencement speaker suggestion list.
+Following their deliberations, the committee presents a list of proposed speakers to the University Senate, who then presents the list to the Chancellor.
+The Chancellor reviews the list and makes a final decision on the basis of relevance to the Syracuse University community, availability, and reasonableness of cost.

 A suggestion for Commencement speaker should be based on the following considerations: